 WiseEarth Education is a team of facilitators and educators who run Earth connection programs to nurture and build respect for our planet.
 We are inspired by the principles and practices of Deep Ecology, Bioregionalism and Place-Based Education; and believe that understanding the interconnectedness of all life through experience is key to bringing about a Life Sustaining Society for all beings.
 We work to develop ecological literacy in teachers, facilitators, students, and anyone who cares for the Earth.
 We see ourselves as part of a ‘The Great Turning’ (a term referring to the shift from our current model of consumption to a Life Sustaining Society).
-We live in, and love, the lower catchment of the Brisbane River (known as ‘Maiwar’ to the Turrbal and Jagera people) on the east coast of Australia.
+We live in, and love, the land that is the lower catchment of the Brisbane River (known as ‘Maiwar’ to the Turrbal and Jagera people) on the east coast of Australia.

 WiseEarth Education supports the right of Aboriginal and Torres Strait Islander communities to self-determination.
 We pay our respects to Elders past and present of the Turrbal and Jagera people, on whose lands we live and work.

 Emma Brindal is passionate about social and environmental justice, permaculture, living lightly and fostering connection and care for the Earth in others.
 She founded WiseEarth Education in 2013, having been facilitating Deep Ecology experiential work since 2008.
 Emma has also worked in environmental and sustainability education, and currently works part-time at Northey Street City Farm in Brisbane, where she coordinates and delivers the education programs.
 Previously she worked in Western Australia on the Waste Wise Schools Program, supporting teachers to integrate Education for Sustainability projects and approaches into their schools.
 Emma is a graduate of the School of Shamanic Womancraft and loves holding women’s circles and workshops – which she believes are an important part of healing ourselves and our relationship with Mother Earth..
 Emma also has a degree in Environmental Science, a Certificate in Teaching English to Speakers of Other Languages (TESOL), and a Certificate II in Permaculture.